 Dual or Limited Agency is when the same REALTOR tries to represent both Sellers and Buyers in the same transaction.
 Indiana is one of a few states that still allows Limited/Dual Agency.
 Indiana law requires Buyers & Sellers to acknowledge in writing that both parties are agreeing to Limited Agency.
 That document rarely explains any negatives associated with being in a limited Agency transaction.

-With Keller Williams Realty Indianapolis Buyers and Sellers will be required to sign or acknowledge receiving several documents predominately focused on Limited or Dual Agency.
+With To Help U Move Realty Indianapolis Buyers and Sellers will be required to sign or acknowledge receiving several documents predominately focused on Limited or Dual Agency.
 Additionally you will see several other places that limited or dual agency is discussed including in a “check box” on every Metropolitan Board of REALTORs Purchase Agreement all there in an effort to eliminate lawsuits.
 In fact one of the most common reasons for lawsuits, related to the sale or purchase of a property, is that one party feels that the Limited or Dual Agent inappropriately advocated or represented the other party’s interests.

 The conflicts of Interest with Limited or Dual Agency are numerous.
 For sellers their goal is obtain the best price and terms while the Buyer’s goals are typically to get the lowest price.
 Usually the only person who “wins” in Dual/Limited agency is the REALTOR who receives the commission from both sides of the transaction.
 Since commission fees are most often paid by the Seller that means as a Seller you are paying comparable fees, as you typically would, but NOT getting all of the same representation you should and would usually receive.
-At the same time since commission fees are built in to the purchase price that means as a Buyer you are paying comparable fees, as you typically would, but NOT getting all of the same representation you should and would usually receive.
+At the same time since commission fees are typically built in to the purchase price that means also means Buyers are paying comparable fees as part of the purchase price, as they typically would, but they are NOT getting all of the same representation they should and would usually receive.

 Click on the 'How You Lose' to learn why you might NOT want to have a Limited/Dual Agent & explore 'Four Options' to learn about the possible next steps & ways to proceed.